-When used with the apply-log operation, uncompresses the compressed backup before applying the InnoDB log.
+When used with the apply-log or copy-back-and-apply-log operation, uncompresses the compressed backup before applying the InnoDB log.

-4.1.8 Incremental Backup Options
+5.1.8 Incremental Backup Options

 For an overview of incremental backups and usage information about these options, see Section 3.3.2, "Making an Incremental Backup".